 These two talks follow an intro to Modernism on 15 Oct, 2020, by Culture Connect’s Kate Crane Briggs in conversation with Catherine Croft, Director 20th Century Society (UK), Catherine spoke during Culture Connect’s Zoom series on Brutalism in July, with Martin Kruger, architect and urbanist based in Cape Town.
 Dr Gabriele Neri (Switzerland) spoke about Nervi’s Good Hope Centre.
-See Culture Connect’s YouTube Channel to watch these.
+While architect and academic, Albert van Jaarsveld did a Culture Connect Zoom about Brutalism and Apartheid.
+All viewable on Culture Connect’s YouTube Channel.

 Images: Gawie Fagan’s own house, Camps Bay (image from Pinterest – visi.co.za); Pius Pahl’s drawing for a block of flats in Clifton, Cape Town; students dormitory of the Bauhaus school by Walter Gropius 1926 Pinterest and Arthur Barker (University of Pretoria’s website).

 Police brutality, protests and vandalising statues continue both in the United States and South Africa.
 Exclusively for Culture Connect SA Dr LaNitra Berger, Senior Director of Fellowships at George Mason University in Virginia, was in conversation on Zoom with Melanie Burke, societal change practitioner, based in St James, Cape Town on Thursday, 6 Aug 2020.